openebs-archive/openebs-docs/docs/ndm.md

   - Maintain cluster-wide unique id of the disk using the following scheme:
     - md5 hash of WWN / PartitionUUID / FileSystemUUID / DeviceMapperUUID.
 - Detect block device addition/removal from a node and update the status of Block device.
-- Add `blockDevice` as Kubernetes custom resource with following properties:
+- Add `blockDevice` as Kubernetes custom resource with the following properties:
   - spec: The following will be updated if they are available.
     - Device Path
     - Device Links (by id, by name)